jzhugithub/object_detection_ros_py/README.md

-# object_detection_ros_py
+# object_detection

-Follow "Tensorflow Object Detection API" in "tensorflow/models" to prepare environment before running.
+Follow `Tensorflow Object Detection API` in `tensorflow/models` to prepare environment before running.

+Tensorflow Object Detection API: https://github.com/tensorflow/models/tree/master/object_detection .

-Note: Protobuf should be 2.6 version, you can get version by "protoc --version", upgrade Protobuf by website "http://blog.csdn.net/sparkexpert/article/details/73456767".
+**Note**: Protobuf should be 2.6 version, you can get version by `protoc --version`, upgrade Protobuf by website: http://blog.csdn.net/sparkexpert/article/details/73456767 .

-run "python object_detection_ros_py.py", can not start by roslaunch and rosrun.
+## detect_image.py

+Contain a class of object_detection named DetectImage.

+**Note**: Before using DetectImage, `OBJECT_DETECTION_PATH`, `PATH_TO_CKPT`, `PATH_TO_LABELS` and `NUM_CLASSES` should be modified.

+## object_detection_ros_py.py

+**Note**:

+1. Some parameters need to modify, you can find them all in DetectVideo class.
+2. Run the node by `Python object_detection_ros_py.py`, since the python path problem, `rosrun` and `roslaunch` are not support.
+3. Another rosnode that can publish image stream is needed, for example, video_publisher_py: https://github.com/jzhugithub/video_publisher_py .